Adding a delegate host using a file

 Add a delegate host to a resource pool.

-Use the hostname or IP address to identify a Control Center cluster host.
-If you use a hostname, all hosts in the cluster must be able to resolve it, either through an entry in /etc/hosts or through a nameserver on the network.
+Use the hostname or IP address to identify a Control Center host.
+If you use a hostname, all Control Center hosts must be able to resolve it, either through an entry in /etc/hosts or through a nameserver on the network.
 In the following example, replace Hostname-Or-IP with the hostname or IP address of a delegate host, and replace Resource-Pool with the name of a resource pool.

 If the host is behind a router or firewall for network address translation (NAT), include the option --nat-address to specify the NAT device's hostname or IP address and port of the delegate host.